AnirudhDagar/gsoc/_posts/2020-06-17-PyTorch-and-TorchScript.md

 Though there are numerous tutorials on PyTorch out there, I wanted to compose a little post for individuals who may wind up utilizing the TMVA PyTorch Interface.
 I also want to draw some contrasts, defining distinctions between Keras and PyTorch interfaces in TMVA.

-PyTorch is a Python-based scientific computing package supporting a​utomatic differentiation.​ An ​open source machine learning​ framework that accelerates the path from research prototyping to production deployment. ​A research platform that provides maximum flexibility​ and s​ peed.
+PyTorch is a Python-based scientific package supporting a​utomatic differentiation.​ An ​open-source machine learning​ framework that accelerates the path from research prototyping to production deployment. ​A research platform that provides maximum flexibility​ and s​peed.

 <img alt="Can't See?
 Something went wrong!" src="{{site.baseurl}}/images/Keras-or-PyTorch.png" width="80%">

-Both the frameworks are really useful in their own ways.
-For your daily machine learning models, you can achieve similar results with any of the two.
+Both the frameworks are really useful in their own myriad ways.
+For your daily machine learning models, you can achieve similar results with either of the two.

-Keras shines especially with it's super simple high-level tensorflow API.
+Keras shines especially with it's simple high-level tensorflow API.
 It may be easier to get into and experiment with standard layers.
-If your work involves some simple experiments, Keras maybe the goto framework due to its plug & play spirit.
+If your work involves some elementary experiments, Keras maybe the goto framework due to its plug & play spirit.

-But, things get interesting when one requires low level control and flexibility.
+But things get interesting when one requires low level control and flexibility.
 That's when the argument for Keras starts losing water.
 PyTorch on the other hand is amazing in terms of control, flexibility and raw power that it can provide to the user.
-PyTorch offers a lower-level approach for the more mathematically-inclined users.
+It's lower-level approach is better suited for the more mathematically-inclined users.

-PyTorch is widely used​ among researchers and hence has a large community around it continuously pushing the state of the art developements and advancements into the framework.
+PyTorch is widely used​ among researchers and hence has a large community around it continuously improving the framework with state of the art developements.

 **Need for PyTorch Interface?**

-● Allows to combine ROOT, which is good at handling HEP data and PyTorch which can be used for Deep Learning needs.
+● **ROOT + PyTorch**: Allows to integrate ROOT methods which are good at handling HEP data and PyTorch which can be useful for Machine Learning.

 ● **Power & Flexibility**: ​Not easy to develop using TMVA, as they require complex configuration strings.
 Even with PyKeras Interface, designing custom layers is not feasible.
 PyTorch offers the power and flexibility to achieve complex models with custom layers, optimizers, loss functions and training methodologies.